Gradient boosting for convex cone predict and optimize problems: Methodology

-A naive `predict, then optimize' approach would first estimate $\btheta^*$ by minimizing a prediction loss (such as least-squares) and then simply `plug-in' the estimate $\toi{\hat{\bc}}$ to Program $\eqref{eq:qcp}$ in order to retrieve the `optimal' decision.
+A traditional `predict, then optimize' approach would estimate $\btheta$ by minimizing a prediction loss (such as least-squares) and then `plug-in' the estimate $\toi{\hat{\bc}}$ to Program $\eqref{eq:qcp}$ in order to retrieve the `optimal' decision.
 In contrast, a `smart predict, then optimize' (SPO) approach estimates the prediction model parameters by minimizing the decision regret: